Accounting for Software

 Learning Objectives

-- Recognize the impact of recent ASUs on nonprofit financial reporting
+- Recognize the impact of the 2024 Uniform Guidance changes on Single Audits.

 Level